 Ordinarily, I’m not one to strike up conversations with strangers, but tonight I can’t resist.
-This is Athens, Georgia, after all, and if I’ve learned anything from the times I’ve spent here over the years, it’s that this town is one of the easiest places on earth to make friends.
+This is Athens, GA, after all, and if I’ve learned anything from the times I’ve spent here over the years, it’s that this town is one of the easiest places on earth to make friends.
 Besides, the guy next to me is holding onto his faded green hardback like it contains the master plans for the Death Star.
 I need answers.

 “Whatcha reading?”
 I ask.